jon-jh/everstride-building/README.md

 ### Check out the dev build here: [https://everstride.vercel.app/](https://everstride.vercel.app/)

-Everstride is a gamified fitness application built with Next.js that motivates users to achieve their step goals through DnD-inspired quests.
-By integrating the Strava API, the app translates daily steps into progress on an adventure map, where users can embark on dynamic quests to earn gold and customize their in-game Avatar with new equipment.
-Everstride's social features also allow users to add their friends and track their progress - all without distrupting their own.
-Additionally, the Stripe API lets users skip the run and make secure payments to purchase gold directly.
+Everstride is a gamified fitness app built with Next.js, where users complete DnD-inspired quests by reaching step goals.
+Progress earns gold to upgrade avatars with new gear, while social features let friends track each other’s journeys.
+Users can also purchase gold securely via Stripe integration for faster upgrades.

 ## Features